 In addition, an interactive shiny app is provided to illustrate the package capabilities, using an imaginary field plot and several plausible climatic and physiological scenarios

-medfate can be found at CRAN, but the version in this repository is very old.
-We recommend users to download and install the latest stable versions GitHub as follows:
+medfate can be found at CRAN, where we update versions every few months.
+Users can also download and install the latest stable versions GitHub as follows:

 curl may be installed/updated first.
 Documentation on the models included in